hitoshi-watase/nablla/docs/4-binding-and-events.en.md

 By removing the traditional separation between “logic” and “markup,”
 Nablla makes event handling declarative, minimal, and self-contained.
-A user action simply changes data, and the DOM follows?nothing more, nothing less.
+A user action simply changes data, and the DOM follows - nothing more, nothing less.